-On Friday, July 15, NYC Parks Commissioner Sue Donoghue and NYC Department of Environmental Protection (DEP) Commissioner Rohit T. Aggarwala cut the ribbon on two newly opened plazas in Lower Manhattan, giving the public two areas to enjoy the great outdoors at the intersection of Grand and Lafayette Street, and East 4th Street between Bowery and Lafayette.
+In July of last year, NYC Parks Commissioner Sue Donoghue and NYC Department of Environmental Protection (DEP) Commissioner Rohit T. Aggarwala cut the ribbon on two plazas in Lower Manhattan, giving the public space to enjoy the great outdoors at the intersection of Grand and Lafayette Street and East 4th Street between Bowery and Lafayette.

-The new green spaces feature seating, greenery, drinking fountains, and synthetic turf areas for recreation.
+The green spaces feature seating, greenery, drinking fountains, and synthetic turf areas for recreation.